Lofall, Washington

 Lofall is an unincorporated community and census-designated place (CDP) located in Kitsap County, Washington, United States.
 The population was 2,289 at the 2010 census.

 A post office called Lofall was established in 1912, and remained in operation until 1934.
-The community was named after H. Lofall, the original owner of the town site.
+The post office was named after H. Lofall, the original owner of the land where the post office was.